markheckmann/OpenRepGrid/README.md

     library(devtools)
     install_github("OpenRepGrid", "markheckmann")

-You may also download the binaries from the downloads page.
+You may also download the development binaries from the [downloads](http://github.com/markheckmann/OpenRepGrid/downloads) page.

-    not yet available
+    Not yet available

-To load the OpenRepGrid package in R type
+To load the OpenRepGrid package after installation type

     library(OpenRepGrid)

-And for a first impression of the package type
+And for a first impression of the package features type

     demo(OpenRepGrid)